KockaAdmiralac/DPHPC/adi/cuda_multithreaded12/readme.md

 Including the time for random auxiliary kernels like transpose/initialise at t=0.193 s this gets 170 GB/s bandwidth used for each of load/store.

 According to https://www.nvidia.com/content/PDF/product-specifications/GeForce_GTX_680_Whitepaper_FINAL.pdf, pg6 the GTX 680 aka GK104 has a bandwidth of 192.26 GB/s.

+Display name should be "Shared memory for shared input array"